Justo-Tapiador/jhs/docs/dynamic-jhs-pages.md

 So, when a client sends a request to the server for the page `example-1.jhs`, it synchronously reads the file `quotes.txt` and stores its content into the variable `content`.
 Then, that variable is echoed into the div element of the HTML part.
 Therefore, it is important to use that synchronous function (`readFileSync`), not the asynchronous one.
-Supose the file 'quotes.txt' content is this:
+Suppose the file 'quotes.txt' content is this:
 > If you can't explain it simply, you don't understand it well enough (Albert Einstein).

 Then, the resulting HTML page would be:
 ```
 <!DOCTYPE html>